-Starting by 2009-10 season, StatsCube is available to every team.
-It provides instantaneous statistical analysis, calculations and produce adjustable notifications and customized reports.
+Starting by 2009-10 season, StatsCube was made available to every team.
+It provided instantaneous statistical analysis, calculations and produce adjustable notifications and customized reports.

 Say a team’s power forward grabs only X rebounds per minute.
 Is the team better when he’s on the floor?
 What players shoot the best in the last three minutes of a close game?
 Does a center block as many shots after he’s picked up his fourth foul as he does when he has fewer than four?